pids-drg-team/pids-drg-ndhrhis-scraper/README.md

-Here’s the **updated project documentation** with the addition of the new file `aggregate.ipynb`, which consolidates all municipality CSVs into one standardized output format (`Final.csv`) based on `Sample.csv`.

----

 # 🩺 NDHRHIS Health Workforce Data Scraper

 This project automates the **extraction** and **aggregation** of health workforce data from the [NDHRHIS](https://ndhrhis.doh.gov.ph) system of the Philippine Department of Health.